Demographics, Immigration and Future Economic Growth of the United States

 The projected population in 2050 is only 11 million higher than 2040, a decade increase of only 3%.
 It is also 38 million people higher than 2024, an average increase of about 4-5% per decade.

-There is a very wide range of uncertainty around this projection, partly depending on future birth rates and levels of immigration.
+There is a very wide range of uncertainty around this projection, depending on future birth rates and levels of immigration.
+These projections were made from a starting point of higher birth rates and higher immigration numbers before Covid and current immigration and deportation policies.
+Birth rates have not returned to pre-Covid levels.

 The U.S. birth rate has been around or slightly below replacement since 1975.
 The current (2024) U.S. birth rate at 1.62 is the lowest since records began in 1909.
 The population growth rate is 0.5% a year is low and falling.
-Even if the birth rate returns to the pre-Covid rate of 1.85, it is still below replacement.
+The 2025 population growth rate is expected to be around 0.2%.

 Like other industrialized countries, older adults are expected to outnumber children (under 18) in less than two decades.
 (Population Reference Bureau)

 The partial abortion ban will have little effect on future population growth.
+The number of abortions was going down even before the ban.
+Abortions are still legal in many states.
 Abortion pills accounted for over half of abortions before the ban.
 In Europe, pills account for about 70% of abortions.

 ECONOMIC GROWTH AND THE FUTURE SIZE OF THE LABOR FORCE